doorbell88/color/README.md

 # color
 function to change terminal text color

-hint: Put this in ~/bin and add as an alias to your .bash_profile: alias c='~/.bin/color'
+hint: Add as an alias to your .bash_profile: alias c='/PATH/TO/COLOR/color'

 ---------------------------------------------------------------
 color